Gabry993/pointing-user-interface-hri/README.md

 ## Scenario 2 - Pointing Cursor on LED Strips

 In scenario 2 users, once localized, can point along the LED strips to draw a pointing cursor.
-The color of this cursor be mapped to a specified colormap according to how close the pointing ray is to the strip.
+The color of this cursor is mapped to a specified colormap according to how close the pointing ray is to the strip.

 ### Simulation
 [Launch CoppeliaSim container](#starting-the-simulation).
 The scene to open from the menu can be found at `/ros_ws/src/oneswarm-hri-scenes/tutorial_scenario_2.ttt` within the docker container.